 2. Provide Required QlikView Parameters

-• Identity Profile: select the required Identity Profile
+- Identity Profile: select the pre-configured Identity Profile.

-4. Specify the URL to use for creating UI links back to your QlikView server
+- Click through server: Specify the URL to use for creating UI links back to your QlikView server.

-• Note that your Username must be in the same format that your QlikView server uses for Authentication.
-For example, if Active Directory then you typically include the Domain like: <Domain>\<Username> (e.g., corp\edun)
+- NOTE: Username must be in the same format that the QlikView server uses for authentication.
+For example, if using Active Directory, then you typically include the Domain like: Domain\Username (e.g., corp\edun).

 Optionally, toggle on: